 |Financial years||Maximum offset||Full entitlement||Effective tax-free threshold||Phasing-out rule|

 |2012/13 to 2018/19||$445||Income $37,000 or below||$20,542||$37,000 – $66,667|

 LITO and minors (people under 18)

-There are different rules when applying LITO for people under 18 (minors).
-The LITO does not apply to unearned income that people under 18 may receive.
-An example of unearned income is part of a family trust being given to a person under 18.
+There are different rules when applying LITO for people under 18.
+LITO does not apply to unearned income that people under 18 may receive, such as income from a family trust.

 Thresholds and rates for unearned income of minors